earley-birder/CV/README.md

 I use various other packages with `vitae` such as `here`, `tibble`, `glue`, and `magrittr` (for the pipe _`%>%`_)

-With RStudio i read in my _tribbles_ contained in the `data.r` script containing all my data, then using the `vitae` functions and `glue` string literals, i create the document itself.
+With RStudio I read in my _tribbles_ contained in the `data.r` script containing all my data, then using the `vitae` functions and `glue` string literals, I create the document itself.

-Data exists in in the `data.r` file in the `r/` directory and is added to the CV when the script is sourced by the `RMarkdown` document in the main directory.
+Data exists in the `data.r` file in the `r/` directory and is added to the CV when the script is sourced by the `RMarkdown` document in the main directory.

 The header portion of the document is comprised in the `YAML` portion of the `RMarkdown` document.